akka/akka-diagnostics/docs/src/main/paradox/index.md

 # Akka Enhancements

+The Akka Thread Starvation Detector is a diagnostic tool that monitors the dispatcher of an ActorSystem and will log a warning if the dispatcher becomes unresponsive.
-Akka Enhancements is a suite of useful components that complement [Akka](https://akka.io), available as part of the [Lightbend Platform Subscription](https://www.lightbend.com/lightbend-platform-subscription).
+[Akka](https://akka.io), available as part of the [Lightbend Platform Subscription](https://www.lightbend.com/lightbend-platform-subscription).
 It includes: